-Note: Figure 1 was created by Nick Chaset (former Chief of Staff to President Michael Picker) for the Staff White Paper titled "Consumer and Retail Choice, the Role of the Utility, and an Evolving Regulatory Framework" published in May 2017.
+Note: Figure 1 was created for the Staff White Paper titled "Consumer and Retail Choice, the Role of the Utility, and an Evolving Regulatory Framework" published in May 2017.

-&lt;sup>7 CAISO retained control of the wholesale transmission system under FERC jurisdiction.
+8 CAISO retained control of the wholesale transmission system under FERC jurisdiction.